Young Sheldon: Syndication

+In Israel, Young Sheldon is aired on Yes Comedy.

+In Southeast Asia, the series also premiered on Warner TV Asia.
+Reruns airing of this channel on 6 April 2025.

 Streaming

 In May 2020, it was announced that the first three seasons of the series would stream on the WarnerMedia's HBO Max service; no release date was announced at that time.
 The first three seasons were added on September 2, 2020.
-The fifth season debuted on September 7, 2022.
+The sixth season was added in September 2023.

 In October and November 2021, Netflix in Australia, Canada, and the United Kingdom picked up the streaming rights to the show.
+The first four seasons of Young Sheldon were added to Netflix in the United States on November 24, 2023.
+The series was unexpectedly added to Disney+ in Australia and New Zealand with all seasons streaming on the platform and in other regions.

 Home media

 The first season of Young Sheldon was released on DVD and Blu-ray by Warner Bros. on September 4, 2018.
 The second season was released on DVD and manufacture-on-demand Blu-ray on September 3, 2019.
-The third season was released on DVD and manufacture-on-demand Blu-ray on September 1, 2020 by Warner Bros.
+The third season was released on DVD and manufacture-on-demand Blu-ray on September 1, 2020, by Warner Bros.
 Home Entertainment and Warner Archive Collection respectively.
 The fourth season was released on DVD and Blu-ray on September 7, 2021.
 The fifth season was released on DVD and Blu-ray on September 6, 2022.
+The sixth season was released on DVD on September 5, 2023; no Blu-ray version was released at that time.
+The seventh and final season was released on DVD on September 24, 2024, along with a complete series set.
+On the same day, Warner Bros. released individual sets of the sixth and seventh seasons on Blu-ray in addition to a complete series set.